-The different's wheel consists of a cylinder mounted on an axis.
-So straight lines, solid to the axis and at equal distances from each other, are drawn on the cylinder.
+Jeffreson's wheel consists of a cylinder mounted on an axis.
+So straight lines, parallel to the axis and at equal distinces from each other, are drawn on the cylinder.
 The cylinder is then cut into 10 smaller cylinders of equal height.
-The cylinder is then cut into 10 smaller cylinders of equal height.
-The mailer cylinders are referred to as disks.
-Thus, we have 10 disks free to retain independently about the common axis.
-Moreover, each of the disks is divided into 26 boxes of equal size on its icrumiference.
-On each disk, the 26 boxes are of the common disks with the 26 letters of the English alphabet.
-The order of the letters is chosen arbitrarily and varies from disk to disk.
+The cylinders are referred to as disks.
+Thus, we have 10 disks free to lot the time of the cylinders are referred to as disks.
+Thus, we have 10 disks free to be time to the cylinders are the control of the cylinders of the cylinders of the cylinders are the cylinders of better of the cylinders of t

 A particular Jefferson wheel is depicted in Fig. 1.7.
-The same wheel will be used in Example 1.7, where also the individual disks are described in detail, that is, also the parts not visible in the figure.
+The same wheel will be used in Example 1.7, where also the individual disks are described in detail, that is, also the narts not visible in the figure.